Lemonaire/tgBot/README.md

 Defined some frequently-used or useful functions.
 1. getQuestion.
 To get a random question from the database, usually used to verify the new chat members.
 2. getDiscussId.
 To get the chat id of a discuss group which is linked to the specific channel.
 3. isAllowedId.
 To judge whether the chat id is allowed or not, so that others couldn't use this bot without permission.
+Also used to judge whether a bot is allowed.
 4. isOrzLemonText.
 To judge whether someone is trying to orz lemon, used in the command `report_orz_lemon_text`.
 5. isset.
 To judge whether a parameter has been set.
 6. filter.
 To filter all characters except letters, digits and Chinese characters.